-The acquisition is expected to strengthen Prodigy's leadership team, deepen its service delivery capabilities, expand its offerings, and diversify its client base and revenue concentration.
+The acquisition has strengthened Prodigy's leadership team, deepened its service delivery capabilities, expanded its offerings, and diversified its client base and revenue concentration.
 This transaction is aligned to the overall corporate strategy of fueling growth both organically and inorganically while maintaining strong operational performance.